Visitors to the Library

 Consult Faculty, students, staff from other institutions to determine your eligibility.

-Additional Policies for Crerar, D'Angelo, and Special Collections
+Additional Policies for Crerar, D'Angelo, Social Work, and Special Collections

 Some University of Chicago campus libraries have additional policies regarding access for members of the public.